Spinach Raspberry Smoothie

 - Blend until smooth and serve.

-- If you want this smoothie to be green in color or if you want the smoothie to have a little less sweetness, increase the frozen spinach from 1/2 cup to 1 cup.
+- If you want this smoothie to be green in color or a little less sweet, increase the frozen spinach from 1/2 cup to 1 cup.

-- Change up the flavor by using a different flavor protein powder.
-One of my favorite protein powders to use for this recipe is the Four Sigmatic peanut butter protein, but chocolate or vanilla would be great too!
+- Change up the flavor by using a different protein powder.
+One of my favorites is Four Sigmatic peanut butter protein, but chocolate or vanilla works too.

 Other additions